sagemath/sagewiki_to_gh-2022-10-10/days96.md

 ==== Ubuntu >= 18.04 and Debian >= 8.0 packages ====

-If you happen to have installed the packages `sagemath` and `sagemath-jupyter` from your package manager then you would need to do
+If you happen to have installed the packages `sagemath` and `sagemath-jupyter` from your package manager in Debian/Ubuntu then you would need to do
 {{{
 $ source /usr/share/sagemath/bin/sage-env
+$ pip install flipper --user
+$ pip install surface_dynamics --user
+$ pip install snappy --user
+}}}
+For the installation of flatsurf, follows the instruction at https://github.com/videlec/sage-flatsurf and replace any instance of `sage -pip` by `pip`.

+==== Archlinux ===

+If you are a Archlinux and are using the packages `sagemath` and `sagemath-jupyter` from the package manager then do
+{{{
 $ pip install flipper --user
 $ pip install surface_dynamics --user
 $ pip install snappy --user